dask/dask-blog/_posts/2019-07-08-dask-custom-cupy-kernel.md

 if we consider that we can do the same in about three lines of code.
-But now consider writing a small CUDA kernel that is custom and highly optimized, the alternative to this would probably be creating a C++ file, writing both host code and the CUDA kernel, compiling it, exposing the API through CPython or something similar, this is definitely much more work.
+But now consider writing a small CUDA kernel that is custom and highly optimized, the alternative to this would probably be creating a C++ file, writing both host code and the CUDA kernel, compiling it, exposing the API through CPython (or something similar).
+The latter is much more work than the former.

-This post aimed to explain how CuPy and Dask allow extending their capabilities, thus giving users the capabilities to write self-contained and easily maintainable applications, even when lower-level language code, such as CUDA, is needed to provide best performance.
+This post explained how CuPy and Dask allow you to extend their capabilities.
+This gives users the capabilities to write self-contained and easily maintainable applications, even when lower-level language code (such as CUDA) is needed to provide best performance.